Welcome to the website of the DTB Foundation (Stiftung Deutsches Technikmuseum Berlin)

 The Sugar Museum is relocating!
 Since 4 November 2012 the Sugar Collection is closed at its old location.

 It will be relocating to the German Museum of Technology in Berlin-Kreuzberg.
-The updated exhibition is expected to reopen at the end of 2014.
+The updated exhibition is expected to reopen in the middle of 2015.